 The Julian day number system is one method still used by modern day astronomers to research any point in time (past, present, or future).
 The system assigns an integer for every day past and future.
 The decimal places to the right of the interger represent the current time based on a 24 hour period.
 The 24 hour clock aspect of this calendar begins at noon-time and tracks the seconds, minutes, and hours in a decimal format.
 The Julian day number system has its beginning at Julian calendar date BC 4713-1-1 where it begins at noon-time (JDN = 0.00000).

 The Elijah calendar is unique among Hebrew Calendars.
 It is based on the conjunction times of the moon and not the first visible sighting.
 One reason I believe the conjuction time is the correct time for the beginning of months is because we see a one day difference between the Passover meal celebrated by Jesus compared to that which was celebrated by the Pharisees.
 Another major difference about the Elijah calendar is the initial Passover is shown to begin in February and not March or April like many others believe.
 The name February come from the Latin Februarius meaning 'to purify'.
 The Romans had a celebration in the month of February to focus on righteous living.
 On this website I not only show How both the initial Passover in Egypt and the Crucifixion and Resurrection of Jesus took place in the month of February.
 The only way this is possible is with a correctly intercalated calendar.
 Another major difference is the placement of the seven leap months.
 I place the leap months after the month Elul (currently the sixth month of the calendar) but the Hillel calendar places the leap months after the month Adar (currently the 12th month).
 The reason I believe the leap months are placed after Elul is because the month Elul was the last month on the ancient Hebrew calendar that was in use prior to the time the months were renumbered by Moses.
-According to the writings of Josephus, we are told that the ancients were comminded by God for their knowledge of math and astromomy.
+According to the writings of Josephus, we are told that the ancients were commended by God for their knowledge of math and astromomy.
 When the ancients lived 900 plus years they had much time to study the movement of the heavens.
 It is my personal opinion that they mastered the 19 year solar cycle credited to Meton and known as the Metonic cycle.
 This cycle consist of 235 Lunar months and there is only a two hour difference between 19 solar years when compared to 235 Lunar months.
 In order to keep the Lunar year in alignment with the solar year then 7 leap months were added during the 19 years of the cycle.
 I believe the ancients used a fixed calendar system with leap months in the following years of the 19 year cycle; years 3,6,7,9,11,14,17,19.
-Years 6 and 7 would continually alternate throuhtout the entire cycle of the calendar.
+Years 6 and 7 would continually alternate throughout the entire cycle of the calendar.
 The leap years would therefore look like this (3,6,9,11,14,17,19) followed by (3,7,9,11,14,17,19).
 These two cycles of years would continually alternate throughout the entire cycle of the calendar.
-The key to understanding this entire calendar is to know that leap years 6 and 7 were based on doubling the 19 year cycle so that it then became a 38 year cycle for these two leap years.
-On the website videos it will be show that God does nothing apart from His seven appointed Feast days.
-All Bible prophecy will either start or end on one of the Lord's Feast days.
+The key to understanding this entire calendar is to know that leap years 6 and 7 were based on doubling the 19 year cycle so that it then became a 38 year cycle for only these two leap years.
+On the website videos it will be shown that God does nothing apart from His seven appointed Feast days.
+All Bible prophecy will either start or end on one of the Lord's designated feast days.

 This latest version contains a selection box for year 17/19 in the cycle which allows one to add a leap month before the month Adar (when checked) or 6 months later after Elul if left unchecked.
 This unique calendar is based upon the Julian day number system (not to be confused with the Julian calendar).
-The Julian day number system is one method used by modern day astronomers to research any point in time (past, present, or future).
-The system assigns an integer with corresponding decimal places for every point in time past, present, and future.
-For details about the JDN system you can google it.

 Elijah.com © 2011